addcarwidgets logoAdd Car Widgets

 Car-side causes: firmware and the USB hub

 If the drops began after a head-unit update — or never stopped since you bought the car — check for infotainment firmware in the automaker's app or at the dealer; disconnect-fix releases are routine.
 Some cars route the “CarPlay” port through an internal USB hub that undervolts when the cabin is hot, which reads as random disconnects; on those, the fix that works is a powered-port retrofit or going wireless.
 Brand-specific quirks live in the troubleshooting hub.
+If the constant drops have worn you down and you'd rather switch it off than keep chasing them, here's how to turn off CarPlay for good.

 FAQ